Stuart Rose: Career

 Rose first joined Marks & Spencer in 1972, as a management trainee.
 Rose remained with Marks & Spencer until 1989, when he joined the Burton Group as Chief Executive in 1994.
 The Burton Group demerged, forming the Arcadia and Debenhams businesses.

 In 1997, he joined Argos as Chief Executive, where he was charged with defending the company against a takeover bid from the home shopping giant, Great Universal Stores (GUS).
 Ultimately, GUS did succeed in taking control of Argos, although Rose was praised for negotiating an increased price for the retailer.

 In a turbulent time in its history, Rose became the Chief Executive of Booker plc, where he oversaw the merger of the company with Iceland to form the Big Food Group.

 Rose joined the Arcadia Group in 2000 as Chief Executive and left in 2002 following its acquisition.
 Rose turned around the fortunes of the Arcadia Group, and sold the group for over £800m, netting himself around £25m as part of the deal.

-Rose received an Honorary Doctorate from Heriot-Watt University in 2007.

 He was appointed to the position of Chief Executive of Marks & Spencer in May 2004 at the age of 56 and subsequently fought off takeover bids by Philip Green for the Group.
 For this role he was paid an annual salary of £1,130,000.
 In January 2007, he was named the "2006 Business Leader of the Year" by the World Leadership Forum for his efforts in restoring the fortunes of Marks & Spencer.
 He was knighted in the 2008 New Year Honours for services to the retail industry and to corporate social responsibility, and was appointed chairman of Business in the Community on 1 January 2008.

 In 2008, Rose became executive chairman of Marks & Spencer.
 However, in the light of a recent profits warning, which sparked an unprecedented thirty per cent-plus plunge in the company's shares, this appointment caused some concern to many shareholders.
 Nevertheless, they voted to re-appoint him at their annual meeting on 9 July 2008.
 He stepped down as chief executive in May 2010, as executive chairman in July 2010, and as chairman in January 2011 following the appointment of Robert Swannell.